|

 approximation of '+1EV' as a next step -- and while it is not perfect,

-for most things, it works incredibly well.
+for most situations, it works incredibly well.

 Hopefully Nikon will realize the benefits of adding 'EV compensation'